- MB-1425 Fish Vase

 - Place some SC-58 501 Blues into a small cup and add a bit of water to slightly dilute (about 3 parts glaze to 1 part water).
 It should be the consistency of coffee cream.
-Pour this into the vase and roll around to completley coat the interior.
+Pour this into the vase and roll around to completely coat the interior.
 Drain out excess glaze and keep the vase inverted until it has lost its shine.
 Wipe any excess glaze off the outside using a damp sponge.

-- USing a CB-604 #4 Soft Fan, apply 1 coat of SC-58 501 Blues to the head, fin, and tail of the fish.
+- Using a CB-604 #4 Soft Fan, apply 1 coat of SC-58 501 Blues to the head, fin, and tail of the fish.
 Allow to dry and use a damp sponge to wipe away some of the glaze leaving some in the details of the fish.

 - Using MMC-002 1/2" Masking Tape, tape off an inch wide band off center on the body of the fish.

 - Using a CB-604 #4 Soft Fan, carefully apply 1 coat of SC-58 501 Blues inside the tape lines.
 Be aware of your brushstrokes because they will show.
 Once dry, remove the tape.